gnarmis/testing-a-docker-problem/README.md

 Do requests made from one Docker container to another on a Docker Machine behave the same as requests made from one Docker container to a server on the host?

+Also, does it matter if it's on Docker or on the host OS?

 SO: https://stackoverflow.com/questions/37889960/moving-app-to-docker-from-host-increases-http-lag-by-5-seconds

 ## Setup